As a form of exercise, its physical and mental health benefits are well documented, but does running increase testosterone levels?

-Higher testosterone levels are associated with a plethora of health benefits including boosted bone density, increased muscle growth and improved mood, so it’s easy to see why people might want more of the hormone.
+Higher testosterone levels are associated with numerous health benefits including boosted bone density, increased muscle growth and improved mood, so it’s easy to see why people might want more of this hormone.
 Weightlifting is usually touted as the best way to boost your testosterone levels – but could hopping on one of the best treadmills have the same effect?

-To answer this, it’s important to first understand what testosterone is and the many impacts this hormone has on the body.
+To answer this, it’s important to first understand what testosterone is and the many effects it has on the body.

-We’ve spoken to two medical professionals – Dr Noel Young, Clinical Innovation Associate at Thriva and Hussain Abdeh, clinical director and superintendent pharmacist at Medicine Direct – to find out more about the impact running can have on testosterone levels.
+We spoke to Dr Noel Young, a medical doctor with an interest in lifestyle and preventative medicine, to find out more about the impact running can have on testosterone levels.

 What is testosterone?